PRHLT/fastwer/README.md

 * fast (cpp implementation)
 * sentence-level and corpus-level WER/CER scores

-It was also extended with new functionalities [ahector@prhlt.upv.es]:
+It was also extended with new functionalities (Alejandro H. Toselli: ahector@prhlt.upv.es):
 * Computation of Bag of words
 * Support for UTF.8 encoding
-* Traceback algorithm implmenetation for obtaining the aligning-path through a minimum edit-distance between reference and hypothesis strings
+* Traceback algorithm implementation for obtaining the aligning-path through a minimum edit-distance between reference and hypothesis strings